A Google Advanced Search that Never Happened

 These categories may be similar to those seen in hierarchical directories, such as the open directory, which could be maintained by the search engine.
-For each of the categories in that hierarchical directory, the search engine may record a list of URLs and other information that correspond to that category.
+For each of the categories in that hierarchical directory, the search engine may record a list of URLs and other information that corresponds to that category.
 These categories could be presented to a searcher so that they could select the ones that are relevant.

 Expanding POV data with user information

-Point of view data could be expanded with the use of URLs taken from previous searches, and keywords taken from documents, or anchor text pointing to those documents, that a user clicked upon in search results, or that appeared in the a top number of results for a search by the user.
+Point of view data could be expanded with the use of URLs taken from previous searches, and keywords taken from documents, or anchor text pointing to those documents, that a user clicked upon in search results, or that appeared in the top number of results for a search by the user.

-These URLs and words could be stored in a database, so that when a user performs a POV search, the key words can be used to automatically augment the query.
+These URLs and words could be stored in a database so that when a user performs a POV search, the keywords can be used to automatically augment the query.

-For example, if someone had previously performed a search for “tigers” and “elephants,” the term “mammals” might be one of the key words extracted based on their searches.
+For example, if someone had previously performed a search for “tigers” and “elephants,” the term “mammals” might be one of the keywords extracted based on their searches.
 When they later search for “jaguar,” then “mammals” might be automatically added to their search query.

-Will we see additions to Google’s advanced search such as the “on Topic” and “Off Topic” URL fields as shown in the screenshot?
+Will we see additions to Google’s advanced search such as the “on Topic” and “Off-Topic” URL fields as shown in the screenshot?
 I’m not sure that we will.

 The checkbox in the image labeled “include stored data” really doesn’t make it clear that they will be using personalized information for a searcher.
 I think that having someone sign in to personalized search is a better alternative.